 • indirect.

-The organization must independently establish the exact list of direct costs associated with production and sale (clause 1 of article 318 of the Tax Code of the Russian Federation).
-Develop such a list and fix it in the accounting policy for tax purposes.
-Formation of the list of direct costs should be economically justified.
-It is necessary to distribute costs taking into account the specifics of the technological process and industry specifics.
-At the same time, only those expenses that cannot be attributed to direct ones for objective reasons can be recognized as indirect.
-For example, the costs of raw materials and supplies that are included in the unit cost are always direct and cannot be attributed to indirect costs.
-Similar clarifications are contained in the letter of the Federal Tax Service of Russia dated February 24, 2011 No. KE-4-3 / 2952.
-The lawfulness of such a conclusion is confirmed by arbitration practice (see, for example, the definition of the Supreme Arbitration Court of the Russian Federation dated May 13, 2010 No. VAS-5306/10, resolution of the FAS of the Urals District dated February 25, 2010 No. F09-799 / 10-C3).
+The organization must establish the exact list of direct costs associated with production and sales independently (clause 1 of Article 318 of the Tax Code of the Russian Federation).
+Develop such a list and consolidate it in your accounting policies for tax purposes.
+The formation of a list of direct costs must be economically justified.
+Costs must be distributed taking into account the characteristics of the technological process and industry specifics.
+At the same time, only those expenses that cannot be classified as direct for objective reasons can be recognized as indirect.
+For example, the costs of raw materials and materials that are included in the unit cost of production are always direct and cannot be classified as indirect costs.
+Similar clarifications are contained in the letter of the Federal Tax Service of Russia dated February 24, 2011 No. KE-4-3/2952.
+The validity of this conclusion is confirmed by arbitration practice (see, for example, the ruling of the Supreme Arbitration Court of the Russian Federation dated May 13, 2010 No. VAS-5306/10, the resolution of the Federal Antimonopoly Service of the Ural District dated February 25, 2010 No. F09-799/10-S3).

-Include costs that relate to direct costs in the tax base as products are sold (work is performed), in the cost of which they are taken into account (paragraph 2, clause 2, article 318 of the Tax Code of the Russian Federation).
-Consider indirect costs in the costs of the period when they were incurred (clause 2 of article 318, clause 1 of article 272 of the Tax Code of the Russian Federation).
+Costs that relate to direct expenses are included in the tax base as products are sold (work is performed), in the cost of which they are taken into account (paragraph 2, clause 2, article 318 of the Tax Code of the Russian Federation).
+Indirect costs should be taken into account in the costs of the period when they were incurred (clause 2 of Article 318, clause 1 of Article 272 of the Tax Code of the Russian Federation).

 The organization provides services

-Organizations that provide services can allocate costs to direct and indirect in the same order as production. * They should also form a list of direct costs and fix it in the accounting policy.
-However, between the rules for recognizing expenses at industrial organizations and there is a significant difference between organizations that specialize in providing services.
+Organizations that provide services can distribute expenses into direct and indirect in the same order as production ones.* They should also create a list of direct expenses and consolidate it in their accounting policies.
+However, between the rules for recognizing expenses production organizations and organizations that specialize in providing services have a significant difference.

-A service for tax purposes is an activity, the results of which do not have material expression and are realized and consumed in the process of its implementation (clause 5 of article 38 of the Tax Code of the Russian Federation).
-In this regard, organizations providing services (for example, audit companies) are not obliged to distribute direct costs between the costs of the current tax (reporting) period and the cost of services not accepted by customers at the end of this period (paragraph 3, clause 2 of article 318 of the Tax Code RF, letter of the Ministry of Finance of Russia dated June 15, 2011 No. 03-03-06 / 1/348).
-They are entitled to recognize all incurred expenses (both direct and indirect) in the current tax (reporting) period.
-Moreover, such a procedure for accounting for direct costs must be established in the accounting policy (
+For tax purposes, a service is recognized as an activity whose results do not have material expression and are sold and consumed in the process of its implementation (clause 5 of Article 38 of the Tax Code of the Russian Federation).
+In this regard, organizations providing services (for example, audit companies) are not required to distribute direct costs between the costs of the current tax (reporting) period and the cost of services not accepted by customers at the end of this period (paragraph 3, paragraph 2, article 318 of the Tax Code RF, letter of the Ministry of Finance of Russia dated June 15, 2011 No. 03-03-06/1/348).
+They have the right to recognize all expenses incurred (both direct and indirect) in the current tax (reporting) period.
+In this case, such a procedure for accounting for direct costs must be established in the accounting policy (

-It is extremely important to classify the concept of “costs” into direct and indirect (non-liberalization) for the correct distribution of the tax base for income tax.
-Direct costs are reallocated to sold and unsold products, the rest goes to unfinished production.
-All costs that the company does not consider direct are automatically transferred to the category of indirect.
-Indirect costs are recognized as costs that are associated with the sale of goods.
-They are fully included in the costs that affect taxation.
-While accounting for direct costs is fairly clear and straightforward, accounting for indirect costs has its own complexities.
-Since direct costs affect the cost and selling price of the goods, it is important to correctly distribute between cost groups.
+Classifying the concept of “costs” into direct and indirect (non-releasing) is extremely important for the correct distribution of the tax base for income tax.
+Direct costs are redistributed to sold and unsold products, the remainder goes to unfinished production.
+All expenses that the company does not consider direct are automatically classified as indirect.
+Indirect costs are expenses that are associated with the sale of goods.
+They are fully included in expenses that affect taxation.
+If accounting for direct costs is quite clear and understandable, then accounting for indirect costs has its own difficulties.
+Since direct costs affect the cost and selling price of the product, it is important to correctly distribute between cost groups.

 Also note that indirect costs for one company are direct costs for another.
 Sometimes the same expenses can change the category.
-For example, advertising for a particular service is a direct cost, while advertising for an organization as a whole is an indirect cost.
-Before you can classify costs, you need to give them the correct definition.
+For example, advertising a specific service is a direct cost, while advertising an organization as a whole is an indirect cost.
+Before classifying costs, you need to give them the correct definition.
 For this purpose, you can refer to Art.
-253 of the Tax Code of the Russian Federation.
+253 Tax Code of the Russian Federation.

-Direct costs are costs directly related to the manufacture of certain types of products.
+Direct costs are costs directly associated with the manufacture of certain types of products.
 They are the ones that are calculated in the cost price.
-The Tax Code does not provide a clear definition of direct costs, it only provides an approximate list.
-The company must classify the costs itself and register them in the accounting documents.
+The Tax Code does not provide a clear definition of direct expenses, it only provides an approximate list.
+The enterprise itself must classify expenses and record them in accounting documents.
 This is necessary for rational taxation.
 Typically, direct costs include:

 • Basic materials.